 Are you interested in piano lessons but not sure where to start because you don’t own a piano yet and are wondering how worthwhile it is to purchase one?

-If so, I completely understand.
+If so, we completely understand.
 It can be difficult to know how to choose a quality instrument that fits your space, practice needs, and budget.
-If you’re considering buying an instrument and would like some help, read on to check out the guidance here and feel free to contact me if you have any further questions!
+If you’re considering buying an instrument and would like some help, read on to check out the guidance here and feel free to contact us if you have any further questions!

 Why Do I Need My Own Piano?